 The form?
 A kaleidoscope of memory, and through this supple and shifting framework, the fragmentation of time and meaning encountered in the text.

 The meaning?
 Pay attention to the text and let yourself go…

 “Dead.
 The listing of her eyes has lost the horizon. / Coupling with a jolt, the body shunted onto a siding.
 Making up the new convoy through the intricate railway switches of pain.”

 In Noces noires, the text is first and foremost.
 It tells us of the death of a woman, a mother, the pain, the inevitable solitude.
 Brief images, fierce, charged with a pent-up emotion.
 And if it isn’t, at first listening, completely grasped, it’s because the message is rich, the ideas dense.

 But it only takes a few snatches, here and there, to entice one to enter the grave and tender universe created by the author’s own voice, his text rendered without emphasis, almost in a whisper.
 With modesty and good sense, the musician stays behind the scenes.
 But the finesse of innumerable variations on the sound-symbols keep the ear and the heart spellbound.

-Noces noires [Black Wedding] was realized in the Métamorphoses d’Orphée studio (Ohain, Belgium) in 1986 and was presented on October 2, 1986 at the Centre Pompidou in Paris (France).
+Noces noires [Black Wedding] was realized at the Métamorphoses d’Orphée studio of Musiques & Recherches in Ohain (Belgium) in 1986 and was presented on October 2, 1986 at the Centre Pompidou in Paris (France).
 Narrator: Werner Lambersy.
 The book Noces noires was published by La table rase (France) and by Éditions du Noroît (Québec) in 1987 and republished in 1993.

 - October 2, 1986, Concert, Centre Pompidou — Place Georges-Pompidou, Paris (France)